trussworks/Truss-PQVP/README.md

 * Sign-up
 * Login
 * Profile creation
-* Alerting based on geoshape
+* Alerting based on geographic areas from [IGEMS](https://igems.doi.gov)
-* Data visualization
+* Data visualization of alerts

 # Approach Overview
 The following is a summary of the approach used by TrussWorks Inc. (Truss) to create the working prototype.

 ## About us:

 Truss excels at building complex software infrastructure in high-compliance industries to deliver superior user experiences for our clients.
 We were a core part of the elite engineering team that fixed Healthcare.gov and built the Marketplace Lite application to enable a more efficient user signup experience, ultimately enabling 11M citizens to access healthcare for the first time.
 Silicon Valley startups, Fortune 200 corporations and US federal agencies recognize Truss for our uncanny discipline that enables us to ship product under severe constraints.